 at room temperature

 (from about 1 medium apple)

-For the streusel: Combine 3 tablespoons of the light brown sugar with all the pepitas, 2 tablespoons of the flour, 1 teaspoon of the cinnamon, and a pinch of salt in a medium bowl and stir to combine.
+Make The Pepita Streusel: Combine 3 tablespoons of the light brown sugar with all the pepitas, 2 tablespoons of the flour, 1 teaspoon of the cinnamon, and a pinch of salt in a medium bowl and stir to combine.
 Add 2 tablespoons of the butter or coconut oil, and, using your fingers, mix it together until the mixture comes together when squeezed.
 Refrigerate until ready to use.

 If you use butter in the streusel, the muffins will hold their shape and rise quite a bit.
 If you use coconut oil, they will flatten out a bit but still taste great!

-Place the eggs, remaining 2/3 cup of the coconut oil, pumpkin puree, remaining 2/3 cup of the sugar, maple syrup, and vanilla in a medium bowl and whisk until the eggs are broken up and the mixture is thoroughly combined.
+Make The Muffins: Place the eggs, remaining 2/3 cup of the coconut oil, pumpkin puree, remaining 2/3 cup of the sugar, maple syrup, and vanilla in a medium bowl and whisk until the eggs are broken up and the mixture is thoroughly combined.
 Add the egg mixture to the flour mixture and stir until the flour is just incorporated and no white streaks remain (be careful not to overmix).
 Fold in the apples until just evenly combined.
 Place about 1/4 heaping cup of batter into each of the prepared muffin wells.

-Remove the streusel from the refrigerator and, using your hands, sprinkle it evenly over the top, then lightly press it into the batter.
+Bake The Muffins: Remove the streusel from the refrigerator and, using your hands, sprinkle it evenly over the top, then lightly press it into the batter.
 Bake until the muffins are golden brown and a toothpick inserted into the center comes out clean, about 35 minutes.
 Place the pan on a wire rack to cool for 15 minutes before serving.